marlonmetal/avalanche-docs/docs/nodes/validate/staking.md

 - Your node’s ID
 - When you want to start and stop validating
-- How many AVAX you are staking
+- How many METAL you are staking
 - The address to send any rewards to
 - Your delegation fee rate (see below)

 :::info
-The minimum amount that a validator must stake is 2,000 AVAX.
+The minimum amount that a validator must stake is 2,000 METAL.
 :::

 :::warning
 Note that once you issue the transaction to add a node as a validator, there is no way to change the parameters. **You can’t remove your stake early or change the stake amount, node ID, or reward address.** Please make sure you’re using the correct values in the API calls below.
-If you’re not sure, ask for help on [Discord](https://chat.avax.network).
 If you want to add more tokens to your own validator, you can delegate the tokens to this node - but you cannot increase the base validation amount (so delegating to yourself goes against your delegation cap).
 :::

 ### Running a Validator